Mount Abraham Union High School: History

 The Bristol High School was located in downtown Bristol, Vermont on what is now School Street.
 There had been schools at that location since 1837.
 In 1969, the current building was built at the site of the old Bristol Airport.
 The former Bristol High School building was demolished and a new building, built for offices was erected.
 The upper levels now serve as office space and the lower levels now serve as Bristol Fitness, the local gym.

 Leadership

 In 2019, Mt.
 Abe welcomed Shannon Warden as the new interim principal.
 The decision was made to hire Shannon as the next principal.
 Shannon worked in classroom science education prior to becoming an administrator.
 In 2022, the school welcomed Aryin Thibeault as the new assistant principal and Joel Jones as a dean of students (position established).
-Jones left the school before the 2023-2024 school year, leaving the position vacant until Jason Rasco was hired as a new assistant principal in October of 2023.
+Jones left the school before the 2023–2024 school year, leaving the position vacant until Jason Rasco was hired as a new assistant principal in October 2023.